-At the transition point between 2SC phase and the g2SC phase, $\delta\mu = \Delta$, one finds $M_{M,\bar{8}}^2 < 0$ and thus, Eq.~\eqref{eq:Krelshp} implies that the system is unstable towards the formation of pairs with nonvanishing net momentum; indeed a negative ${\cal K}$ in Eq.~\eqref{eq:OmegaK} implies that there is a gain in free-energy if $\bm q\neq0$.
+At the transition point between the 2SC phase and the g2SC phase, $\delta\mu = \Delta$, one finds $M_{M,\bar{8}}^2 < 0$ and thus, Eq.~\eqref{eq:Krelshp} implies that the system is unstable towards the formation of pairs with nonvanishing net momentum; indeed a negative ${\cal K}$ in Eq.~\eqref{eq:OmegaK} implies that there is a gain in free energy if $q\neq0$.
 Therefore, the chromomagnetic instability of the $\bar 8$ mode leads naturally to the FF state.

-Before turning to the computation of the Meissner tensor in the crystalline phase, we comment briefly on the absence of total currents induced by the net momentum of the quark pair.
-The value of the total momentum is determined minimizing the free-energy, thus $\partial\Omega/\partial q = 0$, and the stationarity condition is equivalent to the vanishing of the tadpole diagram,
+Before turning to the computation of the Meissner tensor in the crystalline phase, we briefly comment on the absence of total currents induced by the net momentum of the quark pair.
+The value of the total momentum is determined by minimizing the free energy, thus $\partial\Omega/\partial q = 0$, and the stationarity condition is equivalent to

 which implies that no baryon matter current is generated in the ground state.
 Analogously, one can show \cite{Giannakis:2004pf} that electric and color currents vanish as well.
 In particular, the residual $SU(2)_c\otimes U(1)_{\tilde{Q}}$ symmetry implies that $\langle\bar\psi\bm\Gamma_A\psi\rangle = 0$ for $A\neq 8$, with $\bm\Gamma_A$ defined in Eqs.~\eqref{eq:VMcolor} and~\eqref{eq:VMem}; moreover, for $A=8$ one finds